mensinda/bashUtils/Readme.md

 # Bash C bindings

-BASHutils provides a (base) class to create bindings for c-style functions and callbacks via c-style function pointers.
+bashUtils provides a (base) class to create bindings for c-style functions and callbacks via c-style function pointers.

-BASHutils uses a c program running in background to call the c functions.
+bashUtils uses a c program running in background to call the c functions.
 This program can be automatically generated with a simple function definition file (bind.def) in the binding root directory.

 Short example: